mark-watson/SwiftAI-book/manuscript/intro.md

 ## Installing Swift Packages

-We will use the [SwiftBrew package manager](https://github.com/swiftbrew/Swiftbrew) so please install SwiftBrew right now following directions for your operating system.
+We will use the [Swift Package Manager](https://swift.org/package-manager/).

-We will use [https://vapor.codes](https://vapor.codes) as an example.
+We will use [https://vapor.codes web framework](https://vapor.codes) as an example.
 Start by cloning the git repository [https://github.com/vapor/vapor](https://github.com/vapor/vapor).
 Then:

 {linenos=off}
 ~~~~~~~~